astropy/astropy-APEs/APE6.rst

 - A CSV-formatted data section in which the first line contains the column names and subsequent lines contains the data values.

+Version 1.0 of the ECSV format specification and the reference Python implementation assumes ASCII-encoded header and data sections.
+Support for unicode (in particular UTF-8) may be added in subsequent versions.

 Why YAML?
 ^^^^^^^^^^